Jaimeloeuf/simpler-fetch/README.md

 # simpler-fetch
-`simpler-fetch` is an abstraction on top of the `window.fetch` method with ZERO dependencies of around 1.1kb and around 0.5kb with level 6 gzip.
+`simpler-fetch` is a super simple to use [`fetch API`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) abstraction with ZERO dependencies, making it super small at just 0.4kb with brotli compression!

 It **DOES NOT** introduce any new features at all.
 It only makes it easier and nicer to work with the fetch method, such as by providing a simple way to set baseUrls, and by providing a method to delay generating headers.
+Since this is just a wrapper over fetch, this library **can be used in an isomorphic context**, as long as a fetch function is available in the global scope as it is not tied to any specific fetch implementation.

-This library is a JS ES6 module, which can be tree shaked when using with a bundler.
+This library only exports a JS ES6 module, which means that it can be tree shaked when used with a bundler.
+However this also means that NodeJS users need to `import` instead of `require`, see [sample project](./sample/node/).

-***Note that this does not test if `window.fetch` is available to save that few bytes.
-If `window.fetch` is not available, do not load this library directly, load a [polyfill](https://github.com/github/fetch) first before loading this library.***
+***Note that this does not test if `fetch` is available to save that few bytes.
+If `fetch` is not available globally, DO NOT load this library directly, load a [polyfill](https://github.com/github/fetch) first before loading this library.***

 ## Intended use